Camiel023/Group-24-DIYacousticcamera/README.md

 * Looking for the summary of our literature? --> literature
 * Looking for the code for our data-analysis? --> code --> p.ipynb
 * Looking for our data? --> TBA
+* Looking for final poster and animation? --> week4